xebia-functional/xef-website/content/docs/learn/quickstart/scala.md

 The underlying mechanism of the context is a _vector store_, a data structure which saves a set of strings, and is able to find those similar to another given one.
-By default xef.ai uses an _in-memory_ vector store, since it provides maximum compatibility across platforms.
+By default, xef.ai uses an _in-memory_ vector store, since it provides maximum compatibility across platforms.
 However, if you foresee your context growing above the hundreds of elements, you may consider switching to another alternative, like Lucene or PostgreSQL.